The Frog Prince: Other tales

 A similar tale type is ATU 402, "The Animal Bride".
 In these tales, a female animal (mouse, cat or frog) helps a prince with three tasks and after marrying him, assumes human form.
 In Puddocky (old word for toad), another German folk tale, and likewise "Tsarevna Lyagushka" (The Frog Princess), a Russian folk tale, the male and female roles of the frog prince are reversed.
 Prince Ivan Tsarevitch discovers the enchanted female frog, who becomes Vasilisa the Wise, a sorceress.

 In a Latvian tale, Little White Dog, a girl is tasked with getting water from a well without getting the bucket wet.
 A little white dog appears and promises to help her if she accepts him as her bridegroom.

 Predecessors

 A possible parallel in Antiquity may be found in the story of Amymone, who was one of the Danaides.
 She went to fetch water in a jug because of a drought season caused by the gods.
 A satyr tried to force himself on her, but the god Poseidon rescued her.
 It has been suggested that the amphibian suitor and the handsome prince may have been separate characters at first.

+According to the Brothers Grimm, they collected another variant from Hesse with a similar narrative of the frog suitor: a king is ill and sends his three daughters to fetch some healing water from a well in their courtyard.
+The elder princess draws some water that is muddy, when a frog hops in and asks her to be its sweetheart, saying that otherwise she will only be able to fetch dirty water.
+The elder refuses, and so does the middle princess.
+The cadette princess agrees to be the frog's sweetheart and brings back fresh, clean water for her father.
+Later, the frog appears at the castle and asks the princess to honor her promise, so she lets the animal in and lets it sleep on her bed with her.